astrodbtoolkit/AstrodbKit/README.rst

 AstrodbKit2 is an astronomical database handler code built on top of SQLAlchemy.
 This is built to work with the `SIMPLE database <https://github.com/kelle/SIMPLE>`_, though similarly constructed databases will work.

-Documentation is available at `ReadTheDocs <https://astrodbkit2.readthedocs.io/en/latest/>`_.
+Documentation is available at `https://astrodbkit2.readthedocs.io/en/latest/ <https://astrodbkit2.readthedocs.io/en/latest/>`_

 License
 -------